Our high schools provide students from Years 7 to 12 with a quality education in a broad range of subjects.

 Creative and performing arts high schools offer artistic education programs to prepare students for exciting careers in the arts and associated industries.
 These schools offer a specialised environment with performance and creative spaces, lighting and sound systems, dance studios and specialist teachers.

 In addition to the core subjects prescribed by NESA, students can specialise in subjects such as dance, drama, music and visual arts.

-Intensive English Centres (IECs) and the Intensive English High School (IEHS) provide intensive English as a Second Language (ESL) tuition to recently arrived, high school students whose first language is not English.
-In addition to ESL tuition, the IECs and the IEHS provide orientation, settlement and welfare programs to prepare students for learning in a NSW public school and participation in Australian society.
+Intensive English Centres (IECs) and the Intensive English High School (IEHS) provide intensive English as an additional language or dialect (EAL/D) tuition to recently arrived, high school students whose first language is not English.
+In addition to intensive English tuition, the IECs and the IEHS provide orientation, settlement and welfare programs to prepare students for learning in a NSW public high school and participation in Australian society.